oracle-samples/ansible-collections/playbooks/OCNE/README.md

 ## OCNE Configuration file

 The playbooks use the [Quick Install using Configuration File](https://docs.oracle.com/en/operating-systems/olcne/1.5/quickinstall/task-provision-config.html) installation scenario.
-The configuration file includes all information about the environments and modules you want to create.
+An OCNE configuration file includes all information about the environments and modules you want to create.
 This file in combination with the quick install procedure of OCNE saves repeated steps in the installation process.

-The OCNE playbooks expect to have a configuration file in the `<playbookdir>/files` directory with file extension `.yaml`.
-You can name the file whatever you want as long as the file-name is added to the playbook variables (eg: `env_file: ocne-environment.yaml`) for you intended OCNE cluster.
+The OCNE playbooks requires to have the OCNE configuration file downloaded from a specified download url (`env_file_url` variable) and the configuration file will be stored on the OCNE operator node in a specified file (`env_file` variable).

 Information on how to create a configuration file is explained in the [OCNE Platform CLI documentation](https://docs.oracle.com/en/operating-systems/olcne/1.5/olcnectl/config.html#write).